 Also, let them know beforehand what you are applying for and when they can expect a call or letter.

-Remember that when you provide your former manager’s contact information, the potential employer assumes you’ve told him/her to expect the call.
+Remember that when you provide your former manager’s contact information, the potential employer assumes you’ve told them to expect the call.

-It’s believed that he/she will be available to talk about you.
+It’s believed that they will be available to talk about you.

 3) Enter Complete Information